aradhana14nov/Grafana-Operator-Playground/tutorials/monitoring-using-prometheus-grafana.md

-- From the dropdown you can select the query and check for MariaDB Metrics.See below snapshot :
+- From the dropdown you can select the query and click on "Execute" to see MariaDB Metrics.
+See below snapshot :

 ![](_images/queryexecution.PNG)